Innoble/playground-aez0swj4/statement.md

         for (each pod, 4 times total)
         {
-            update the lowest score, highest score and scaleparameter for this pod.
+            // update the lowest score, highest score and scaleparameter for this pod.
-        }
+            // the scale parameter is the difference between the highest and lowest score }

         Backpropagate() // We go up the tree back to the root node, adding the score to each node.
 We do this for each pod (4x)